-RoeblingFest 2017 will commemorate the 150th anniversary of the completion of the iconic John A. Roebling Bridge.
-Festivities will take place on Saturday, June 17th in the Roebling Point area at the Covington end of the bridge.
-This will be the 13th Annual RoeblingFest.
-It is billed as a Celebration of Art, Architecture, History, and Engineering.
+RoeblingFest 2017 commemorated the 150th anniversary of the completion of the iconic John A. Roebling Bridge.
+Festivities took place on Saturday, June 17th in the Roebling Point area at the Covington end of the bridge.
+This was the 13th Annual RoeblingFest.
+Billed as a Celebration of Art, Architecture, History, and Engineering.
 RoeblingFest is an activity of the Covington-Cincinnati Suspension Bridge Committee — the citizens group dedicated to the preservation and enhancement of the John A. Roebling Bridge.

 Below is a link to the event website.

 History of the bridge during the Civil War era

 Construction began on the historic suspension bridge between Covington and Cincinnati in 1856, but work soon halted due to the Panic of 1857.
 In July 1858, operations resumed again, albeit with a smaller workforce.
 Only one tower was to be worked on at this time.
 Work was again delayed during the years 1859–60 with the death of the president of the construction company.

 Upon a threatened siege of Cincinnati from Confederate forces in 1862, a pontoon bridge was built to span the Ohio River allowing Union troops to cross and construct defenses.
 After the invasion threat subsided, it became obvious that a permanent structure was vital.
 Money from investors now came pouring in.
 With new funding in place, machinery was ordered, materials began arriving, and new derricks were built.
 However, a new threat of invasion in 1863 caused another temporary pause in the work.
 In the spring of 1864, work resumed once more.
 The Civil War depleted the work force on the project, hindering speed and efficiency.
 Nevertheless work on the bridge proceeded steadily throughout the rest of the war.